Predicting with Proxies: Transfer Learning in High Dimension: Experiments

 In these settings, there are typically two outcomes: clicks and purchases.
 While purchases are the true outcome of interest, they are few and far between, making it hard to train an accurate model.
 On the other hand, clicks are much more frequent, and form a compelling proxy since customers will typically click on a product only if they have some intent to purchase.
 As a consequence, many recommendation systems use models that maximize click-through rates rather than purchase rates.
 In this case study, we take clicks and purchases as our proxy and true outcomes respectively.

-\textit{Data:} We use personalized Expedia hotel search data that was made publicly available through the 2013 International Conference on Data Mining challenge \citep{ICDM}.
-After basic pre-processing, there are over 2.2 million customer impressions, 15 customer- and hotel-specific features related to the search destination, and 2 outcomes (clicks and bookings); see Appendix \ref{app:expedia} for details.
-This data is restricted to the subset where search results were randomly sorted to avoid position bias of Expedia's existing recommendation algorithm.
+\textit{Data:} We use personalized Expedia hotel search data that was made available through the 2013 International Conference on Data Mining challenge \citep{ICDM}.
+We only consider the subset of data where search results were randomly sorted to avoid position bias of Expedia's recommendation algorithm.
+After pre-processing, there are over 2.2 million customer impressions, 15 customer- and hotel-specific features related to the search destination, and 2 outcomes (clicks and bookings).
 We note that 0.05\% of impressions result in a click, while only 0.005\% result in a purchase.
 Thus, the gold outcomes are an order of magnitude more sparse than the proxy outcomes.